 Debate over which of Gaudí’s works are most impressive as you visit Pedrera.
 Take an evening to appreciate the modernist structure whilst watching a night light show.

-Put your students’ Spanish speaking skills to the test.
-After one final afternoon lesson, they’ll be giving a presentation (in Spanish) about their experiences on the trip.
+Put your Spanish speaking skills to the test.
+After one final afternoon lesson, give a presentation (in Spanish) about your experiences on the trip.

 It’s your last night, so treat yourself to a traditional dish of Barcelona.
 You can’t go wrong with a seafood paella!